Millard Fillmore: Buffalo politician

 Other members of the Fillmore family were active in politics and government in addition to Nathaniel's service as a justice of the peace.
-Millard also became interested in politics, and the rise of the Anti-Masonic Party in the late 1820s provided his entry.
+Millard became interested in politics, and the rise of the Anti-Masonic Party in the late 1820s provided his entry.

 Many Anti-Masons were opposed to the presidential candidacy of General Andrew Jackson, who was a Mason.
-Fillmore was a delegate to the New York convention that endorsed President John Quincy Adams for re-election and also served at two Anti-Masonic conventions in the summer of 1828.
-At the conventions, Fillmore and one of the early political bosses, the newspaper editor Thurlow Weed, met and impressed each other.
+Fillmore was a delegate to the New York convention that endorsed President John Quincy Adams for reelection and also served at two Anti-Masonic conventions in the summer of 1828.
+At the conventions, Fillmore first met political boss and future rival Thurlow Weed, then a newspaper editor, where they reportedly impressed one another.
 Fillmore was the leading citizen in East Aurora, having successfully sought election to the New York State Assembly, and served in Albany for three one-year terms (1829 to 1831).
-Fillmore's 1828 election contrasted the victories of the Jacksonian Democrats (soon the Democrats), who swept the general into the White House and their party to a majority in Albany and so Fillmore was in the minority in the Assembly.
-He proved effective anyway by promoting legislation to provide court witnesses the option of taking a non-religious oath and, in 1830, abolishing imprisonment for debt.
+Fillmore's 1828 election contrasted with the general victory of the Jacksonian Democrats (soon the Democratic Party), who elected Jackson President and won a majority in Albany.
+Thus Fillmore was in the minority in the Assembly.
+He proved effective anyway by promoting legislation to provide court witnesses the option of taking a non-religious oath, and in 1830, abolishing imprisonment for debt.
 By then much of Fillmore's legal practice was in Buffalo, and later that year he moved there with his family.
-He did not seek re-election in 1831.
+He did not seek reelection in 1831.

-Fillmore was also successful as a lawyer.
-Buffalo was then rapidly expanding, recovering from British conflagration during the War of 1812, and becoming the western terminus of the Erie Canal.
+Fillmore was successful as a lawyer.
+Buffalo was rapidly expanding, recovering from being burnt by British forces during the War of 1812, and becoming the western terminus of the Erie Canal.
 Court cases from outside Erie County began falling to Fillmore's lot, and he reached prominence as a lawyer in Buffalo before he moved there.
 He took his lifelong friend Nathan K. Hall as a law clerk in East Aurora.
-Hall later became Fillmore's partner in Buffalo and his postmaster general during Fillmore's presidency.
-Buffalo was legally a village when Fillmore arrived, and although the bill to incorporate it as a city passed the legislature after he had left the Assembly, Fillmore helped draft the city charter.
+Hall later became Fillmore's partner in Buffalo.
+Buffalo was legally a village when Fillmore arrived; although the bill to incorporate it as a city passed the legislature after he had left the Assembly, Fillmore helped draft the city charter.

-In addition to his legal practice Fillmore helped found the Buffalo High School Association, joined the lyceum, attended the local Unitarian church, and became a leading citizen of Buffalo.
+Fillmore helped found the Buffalo High School Association, joined the lyceum, attended the local Unitarian church, and became a leading citizen of Buffalo.
 He was also active in the New York Militia and attained the rank of major as inspector of the 47th Brigade.